 - 3 tablespoons coconut butter

-- 3 tablespoons almond or any plant based yogurt
+- 3 tablespoons plant based yogurt - I used almond yogurt

 - ½ nectarine or 1 tablespoons maple syrup